-IV IV&V Dashboard PROJECT AREA PROJECT AREA DESCRIPTION Rat ing 1 General Project Management Consistent and effective project management processes are being used and coordinated within the Project and with Project participants to achieve desired results.
+IV &V Dashboa rd CURRENT PRIOR PROJECT AREA PROJECT AREA DESCRIPTION Rat ing 1 General Project Management Consistent and effective project management processes are being used and coordinated within the Project and with Project participants to achieve desired results.
 2 Project Scope Management Effective scope management practices are evident.
-3 Project Time Management The project schedule continues to be at risk due to the factors described in the Executive Summary and discussed in Section 2.1, Project Risks. \ \(\) 4 Project Cost Management The Project is routinely estimating, budgeting, managing, and controlling costs.
+3 Project Time Management The project schedule continues to be at risk due to the factors described in the Executive Summary and discussed in Section 2.1, Project Risks. \ \( \) 4 Project Cost Management The Project is routinely estimating, budgeting, managing, and controlling costs.
 5 Project Quality Management The Project has defined quality measures and uses continuously improving processes to achieve intended results.
 The State expresses clear and thorough expectations for quality.
 Accenture responds positively to address concerns.
-6 Project Stakeholder Management The Project has identified key individuals, groups or organizations that could impact/be impacted by the Project and uses consistent outreach strategies to ensure stakeholder engagement on Project decisions, effective governance, and productive sponsorship participation.
-7 Project Communications & Readiness The Project team routinely identifies internal and external stakeholders and supports timely, appropriate, and accessible communications.
-8 Project Risk & Issue Management The Project is effectively identifying, analyzing, prioritizing, and controlling project risks and issues.
-9 Project Procurement Management The Project is appropriately managing the acquisition of products and services needed from outside the project team and is effectively managing the resulting contracts over the life of the contract.
-10 Project Vendor Management The Project is monitoring vendors and subcontractors to confirm they meet all requirements and managing performance where needed.
+6 ProjectThe Project has identified key individuals, groups or organizations that could impact/be impacted by the Project and uses consistent outreach strategies to ensure stakeholder engagement on Project decisions, effective governance, and productive sponsorship participation.
+7 Project The Project team routinely identifies internal and external stakeholders and supports timely, appropriate, and accessible communications. & Readiness 8 Project Risk & The Project is effectively identifying, analyzing, prioritizing, and controlling project risks and issues.
+Management 9 Project Procurement Management Procurement services needed from outside the project team and is effectively 10 Project Vendor Management The Project is monitoring vendors and subcontractors to confirm they meet all requirements and managing performance where needed.
 11 Project Human Resource Management The Project is acquiring, developing, and managing appropriately skilled and adequately staffed project teams.

-IV IV&V Dashboard PROJECT AREA PROJECT AREA DESCRIPTION Rating 12 Project Change Control The Project is appropriately managing the change request process and potential impacts on project scope, project objectives and goals, and implications to the overall project plan.
+IV IV&V Dashboard PROJECT AREA PROJECT AREA DESCRIPTION Rat ing 12 Project Change Control The Project is appropriately managing the change request process and potential impacts on project scope, project objectives and goals, and implications to the overall project plan.
 13 System Capability Management The Project is effectively communicating technical process and security requirements (and changes to requirements), managing configuration/development activities, controlling software and environments to support project life cycle.
 14 Project System and Acceptance Testing The Project has fully staffed the Testing Team and continues to identify use cases to support the development of test scripts to evaluate and accept the system and supporting deliverables.
 System Testing is underway without disruptions and/or significant technical issues causing risks to system designs or execution of testing.
-Interface testing is underway.
-Issue 25 addresses a situation contributing to schedule risk by isolating a component of CMS Wave functionality and managing it on its own timeline.
-15 Project Training Management The Project continues to build training material for the CMS wave and began sharing sample modules with the agency Training Liaisons.
-The Central Wave Training Needs Assessment responses are in review and the creation of the curriculum is in process.
+15 Project Training Management The Project has conducted the training needs assessment and continues to create training curricula for delivery of end-user training to successfully prepare employees for use of the new system.